cunnie/cunnie.github.io/content/post/concourse_on_k8s-5.md

 > installed in high availability (HA) mode

 We're installing in _standalone_ mode, not _HA_ mode.
-We think _HA_ mode is overkill.
+We think _HA_ mode is overkill for our use case.
 Also, our GKE cluster is small because we pay for it out-of-pocket, and we don't have the resources to spend on _HA_ mode.

 ### Addendum: Motivation